awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 ::: note
 User credentials are stored in [Private mode](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE) in the seed project in the `SharedPreferences` file.
 You can achieve this with the `CredentialsManager`class.
-You can check the implementation in the project code.
-There are better and more secure ways to store tokens, but we won't cover them in this tutorial.
+To learn more, check the implementation in the project code.
+There are better and more secure ways to store tokens, but we will not cover them in this tutorial.
 :::

 ## Check for Tokens When the Application Starts